Georgiy Gongadze: Dissolution of the Soviet Union

 Around that time, Soviet leader Mikhail Gorbachev started his reforms of perestroika and glasnost.
 The reforms sped up the dissolution of the Soviet Union.
-Trying to preserve the Soviet state, several armed and civil conflicts arose in the Soviet Union, among them the April 9 tragedy in which Soviet troops killed 21 unarmed civilians.
+Trying to preserve the Soviet state, several armed and civil conflicts arose in the Soviet Union, among them the April 9 tragedy in which Soviet troops killed 20 unarmed civilians.
 This radicalised many Georgians, including Gongadze.

 In May 1989, Gongadze was discharged from the Border Troops.
-He and his father both joined the national movement "For Free Georgia"; Heorhii became its spokesperson, while Ruslan became the leader.
-In 1989 and 1990, Heorhii travelled to the Baltic states and Ukraine in an attempt to drum up foreign support for Georgia's independence from the Soviet Union.
+He and his father both joined the national movement "For Free Georgia"; Georgiy became its spokesperson, while Ruslan became the leader.
+In 1989 and 1990, Georgiy travelled to the Baltic states and Ukraine in an attempt to drum up foreign support for Georgia's independence from the Soviet Union.
 As part of his tour, in September 1989 he attended the first congress of the People's Movement of Ukraine in Kyiv, where he represented For Free Georgia.

 Gongadze also attended Chervona Ruta, the first non-communist music and youth festival, held in September 1989 in Chernivtsi.
 At the festival, he met Mariana Stetsko, whom he married in 1990, and settled in Lviv, where he found a job as a teacher of English and physical education.
 While working, Gongadze also studied at the Romano-Germanic Languages Faculty of the University of Lviv.
 On 24 August 1991, following the Declaration of Independence of Ukraine, the Verkhovna Rada announced that all residents of the Ukrainian Soviet Socialist Republic were considered to be citizens of Ukraine.

 Fighting in Georgia (1991–1992)

 In 1991, the first president of Georgia, Zviad Gamsakhurdia, declared several of his former allies as "enemies of the people", among them Ruslan Gongadze.
 Ruslan was forced to hide in the basement of a building next to the parliament in Tbilisi.
 In December 1991, a civil war ensued when government forces opened fire upon anti-Gamsakhurdia protestors in Tbilisi, while a militia armed by the oppositional parties counter-attacked.
-At the end of 1991 during the ongoing war, Heorhii Gongadze returned to his mother in Tbilisi.
+At the end of 1991 during the ongoing war, Georgiy Gongadze returned to his mother in Tbilisi.
 He led a team of medical emergency services transferring wounded to a hospital until snipers opened fire on them.
 On 14 January 1992, Gamsakhurdia fled Tbilisi and the conflict ended.
 The opposition took power, and Eduard Shevardnadze, the former Soviet foreign minister and communist leader of Soviet Georgia, was elected president.
 On 15 January 1992, Gongadze returned to Lviv, only to discover that his wife had left him.